-IT IS STRONGLY RECOMMENDED THAT A STUDENT PETITION FOR ENROLLMENT IN CER-TAIN AUTHORIZED DEVELOPMENTAL, COL-LEGE PREPARATORY.
-VOCATIONAL PREPARATORY, OR SPECIFIED NON-CREDIT COURSES DURING THE SEMESTER OF SUSPEN-SION TO STRENGTHEN THE AREAS OF DEFI-CIENCY.
+IT IS STRONGLY RECOMMENDED THAT A STUDENT PETITION FOR ENROLLMENT IN AUTHORIZED DEVELOPMENTAL, CERTAIN COLLEGE PREPARATORY, VOCATIONAL PRE-PARATORY, OR SPECIFIED NON-CREDIT COURSES DURING THE SEMESTER OF SUS-PENSION TO STRENGTHEN THE AREAS OF DEFICIENCY.
 ALSO, SUCH STUDENTS SHOULD SEEK COUNSELING ASSISTANCE REGARDING THE APPROPRIATENESS OF THEIR OBJECTIVES.

 Readmission.
 To be readmitted to Okaloosa-Walton Community College following academic suspension, a standard readmission form needs to be submitted to the Director of Admissions.
-(The form is available in the Admissions and Registration Office on the Niceville campus, at the OWCC Eqlin and Hurlburt Offices, at the OWCC/UWF Fort Walton Beach Center in DeFuniak Springs.)
+(The form is available in the Admissions and Registration Office on the Niceville campus, at the OWCC Eglin and Hurlburt Offices, at the OWCC/UWF Fort Walton Beach Center and at the OWCC Chautaugua Neighborhood Center in DeFuniak Springs.)
 Approval of such requests is most frequently granted after one semester out of college unless the prognosis for academic success is especially poor or there are conditions other than academic status involved.
 Students re-entering after suspension will be placed on academic probation and will be subject to the rules pertaining to substandard academic performance.

 Academic History Forgiveness Policy.
 Should a student whose credits are ten or more years old desire to seek relief from the effect of those grades upon his/her current record at OWCC, a written request for such relief may be made through the Office of the Registrar.
 Should favorable action be taken, the courses and grades will continue on the face of the permanent record, but relief will be in not counting such grades and hours in grade-point computations.
 The action of the college upon such a petition shall be final.
 No credit passed or failed that is ten (10) or more years old will be counted if such relief is granted.
 Such courses may be a sound basis for seeking contemporary credit through comprehensive examinations.
 Repeated Courses.
 For any course repeated, whether at OWCC or elsewhere, only credit from the last attempt will be used in the computation of the final grade-point average (GPA) and for meeting degree requirements.
 Students should be aware that repeating a course results in an adjusted grade-point average and that such an adjustment may not be accepted by some private colleges and universities outside of Florida.
 Repeated courses are honored by state universities in Florida upon completion of the AA Degree.